The Process of Becoming Foster Ready with Beginnings

 The next steps include:

-1. Completing PRIDE Training – a provincially required training program for all prospective foster and adoptive parents in Ontario.
+1. Completing PRIDE Training – Parent Resources for Information, Development, and Education (PRIDE) is a provincially required training program for all prospective foster and adoptive parents in Ontario.
 You will pay for this training up front, but the cost will be reimbursed after approval.

 3. Submitting Supporting Documents – including references, medical forms, and background checks.